haripoorna/GVSU-CIS641-the-jedi-triforce/README.md

    - Click on Connect.
    - Select the Compass option.
    - Copy the connection string.
-   - Paste it in `index.js`, line33 replacing process.env.MONGO_URI which we will be created in previous steps.
+   - Paste it in `index.js`, line33 replacing process.env.MONGO_URI which will be created in previous steps.
 (URL looks like mongodb+srv://username:password@cluster.mongodb.net/database).

 7. To run the project, use `node .\index.js` in the Integrated Terminal.
 8. To run the backend, type the following command in the terminal and press Enter `node index.js`